 Bats are highly adapted nocturnal mammals - the only mammals to have evolved powered flight.
-Often called flying mice, they are in fact more closely related to humans than to rodents, and form a special group of their own: the Chiroptera, meaning 'handwing'.
-Bats are generally only seen briefly at dusk and their seemingly furtive nocturnal habits have, over generations, resulted in popular misconceptions and even misplaced fear of them.
+Often thought of as flying mice, they are in fact more closely related to humans than to rodents, and form a special group of their own: the Chiroptera, meaning 'hand-wing'.
+Bats are generally only seen briefly at dusk and their seemingly furtive nocturnal habits have, over generations, resulted in popular misconceptions and even a misplaced fear of them.
 Modern horror stories, films and the media quoting fiction as fact have not helped to improve this tainted public image.

-Britain's sixteen species of bat only eat insects.
+British bats only eat insects.
 Serving as natural insecticides, they consume huge numbers and variety of prey - a single pipistrelle can eat 3000 midges in a night.
-With the loss of natural roost sites such as trees, bats have adapted to living in buildings and many Londoners are surprised to discover unexpected lodgers for a few weeks during the summer when females need somewhere warm to raise their young.
+With the loss of natural roost sites in trees and woodlands, many bats have adapted to living in buildings.
+Some favoured Londoners may therefore be surprised to discover these unexpected lodgers for a short period during the summer, when female bats need somewhere warm to raise their young.
 Their reliance on buildings for roosting greatly focuses conservation efforts on people's tolerance and goodwill.
 Bats are an excellent indicator of the quality of our environment, as their complex ecological requirements leave them highly sensitive to environmental changes.
-Their serious decline should be a wake-up call to us all.
+Their serious decline should be of major concern to us all.